Absalom Jones: Death and legacy

 Jones died on February 13, 1818, in Philadelphia.
 He was initially interred in the St. Thomas Churchyard in Philadelphia, Pennsylvania.
 His body was relocated to Lebanon Cemetery and then to Eden Cemetery.
 In 1991, his remains were exhumed, cremated and placed in a reliquary in the Absalom Jones altar of the current African Episcopal Church of St. Thomas (now located at 6361 Lancaster Avenue in Philadelphia).
 The chapel is named in his honor, as is the church's rectory.

+On September 30, 1984, a State Historical Marker commemorating Jones and the founding of St. Thomas' African Episcopal Church was dedicated by the Pennsylvania Historical and Museum Commission.

 The national Episcopal Church remembers his life and service annually with a Lesser Feast on the anniversary of his death, February 13.

 The Episcopal Diocese of Pennsylvania honors his memory with an annual celebration and award.